MeVitae/redis-work-queue/README.md

 Items in the work queue consist of an `id`, a string, and some `data`, arbitrary bytes.

 For convenience, the IDs are often randomly generated UUIDs, however they can be customized.
-Another item with the same ID as a previous item shouldn't be added until the previous item has been completed.

 ### Adding an item